Asafoetida: Cooking

 This spice is used as a digestive aid, in food as a condiment, and in pickling.
-It plays a critical flavoring role in South Asian vegetarian cuisine by acting as a savory enhancer.
+It plays a critical flavouring role in Indian vegetarian cuisine by acting as a savory enhancer.
 Used along with turmeric, it is a standard component of lentil curries, such as dal, chickpea curries, and vegetable dishes, especially those based on potato and cauliflower.
-Asafoetida is used in vegetarian Indian cuisine where it enhances the flavor of numerous dishes, where it is quickly heated in hot oil before sprinkling on the food.
-Kashmiri cuisine also uses it in lamb/mutton dishes such as rogan josh.
+Asafoetida is quickly heated in hot oil before it is sprinkled on the food.
 It is sometimes used to harmonise sweet, sour, salty, and spicy components in food.
-The spice is added to the food at the time of tempering.
-Sometimes dried and ground asafoetida (in small quantities) can be mixed with salt and eaten with raw salad.
+The spice is added to the food as it's tempered.

 In its pure form, it is sold in the form of chunks of resin, small quantities of which are scraped off for use.
-The odor of the pure resin is so strong that the pungent smell will contaminate other spices stored nearby if it is not stored in an airtight container.
+The odour of the pure resin is so strong that the pungent smell will contaminate other spices stored nearby if it is not stored in an airtight container.

+When adapting recipes for those with garlic allergy or intolerance, asafoetida can be used as a substitute.